antonfirsov/docs/2017/01-Jan/core-image-processing/core-image-processing.md

 If quality or file type support is your priority, Magick.NET is the clear winner.
 Cross-platform support is not quite there yet, however, but [you can help](https://github.com/dlemstra/Magick.NET/issues/16).

 Finally, the only pure managed code library available at this point, ImageSharp, is an excellent choice.
 Its performance is close to that of Magick.NET, and the fact that it has no native dependencies means that the library is guaranteed to work everywhere .NET Core works.
+The library is still in alpha, and significant performance improvements are in store, notably with future usage of `Span<T>` and ref returns.

 Acknowledgements
 ----------------